GM's Chevy brand puts hopes for global growth on Cruze

 Cool technology features are aimed at young buyers, including Android Auto and Apple CarPlay to link smartphone screens to the car’s dashboard screen.
 GM sells the Cruze in 40 markets, including the United States, China, Brazil and India.

-The more high-tech Cruze is part of a broader product strategy that GM Chief Executive Mary Barra points to when making her case that GM can thrive without taking on a partner, such as Fiat Chrysler Automobiles NV (FCHA.MI).
+The more high-tech Cruze is part of a broader product strategy that GM Chief Executive Mary Barra points to when making her case that GM can thrive without taking on a partner, such as Fiat Chrysler Automobiles NV.

 GM’s revamped compact sedan will drive into a crowd of competitors with similar performance, features and functionality in the same price range - about $16,000 to $26,000 in the United States.

-Sales of the current Cruze in the United States, Chevrolet’s largest market, lag those of the small car leaders, Toyota Motor Corp’s (7203.T) Corolla and Honda Motor Co Ltd’s (7267.T) Civic.
+Sales of the current Cruze in the United States, Chevrolet’s largest market, lag those of the small car leaders, Toyota Motor Corp’s Corolla and Honda Motor Co Ltd’s Civic.

 Toyota has sold 159,486 Corollas in the United States through May 31 this year, while GM has sold 105,291 Cruzes.
 Many small and midsize sedans have taken a hit in the United States and China as consumers opt for sport utility vehicles.